AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-android-player.md

 Visit the [**AEM 6.5 Player Downloads**](https://download.macromedia.com/screens/) page.

-### Setting up Environment for AEM Screens 6.5.5 Feature Pack and later {#fp-environment-setup}
+### Setting up Environment for AEM Screens 6.5.5 Service Pack {#fp-environment-setup}

-You must set up an environment for Android player if you are using AEM Screens 6.5.5 Feature Pack.
+You must set up an environment for Android player if you are using AEM Screens 6.5.5 Service Pack.

+Set the **SameSite attribute for the login-token cookies** from **Lax** to **None** from **Adobe Experience Manager Web Console
+Configuration** on all AEM author and publish instances.

 Follow the steps below: